POLS 1101 American Government 3 Credits

 Prerequisite(s): POLS 1101 or permission of instructor.

-POLS 2401 Intro to Global Issues 3 Credits
+POLS 2401 Introduction to Global Issues 3 Credits

 This course examines the structure and processes of the international system, international and domestic determinants of state behavior, foreign policy analysis with emphasis on contemporary United States foreign policy, and foundations of international conflict and cooperation.
 This course is usually offered only once every two academic years.
 Consult the academic dean for schedule plans.